 Coronavirus: Carrie Symonds is recovering from symptoms

-Pregnant fiance of Boris Johnson says after seven days of rest she is on the mend
+Pregnant fiancee of Boris Johnson says after seven days of rest she is on the mend

 Carrie Symonds with the British Prime Minister Boris Johnson arriving at the Commonwealth Service at Westminster Abbey, London on Commonwealth Day.
 Photograph: Yui Mok/PA Wire